GoogleChrome/web.dev/src/site/content/en/blog/porting-libusb-to-webusb/index.md

 ### Note on camera-specific quirks

 You might have noticed that changing settings takes a while in the video.
-Like with most other issues you might run into, this is not caused by the performance of WebAssembly or WebUSB, but is due to how gPhoto2 interacts with the specific camera chosen for the demo.
+Like with most other issues you might see, this is not caused by the performance of WebAssembly or WebUSB, but by how gPhoto2 interacts with the specific camera chosen for the demo.

 Sony a6600 doesn't expose an API to set values like ISO, aperture or shutter speed directly, and instead only provides commands to increase or decrease them by the specified number of steps.
-To make matters more complicated, it doesn't return a list of the actually supported values, either - the returned list seems hardcoded across many Sony cameras.
+To make matters more complicated, it doesn't return a list of the actually supported values, either - the returned list seems hardcoded across many Sony camera models.

-When setting one of those values, gPhoto2 has no other choice but to, roughly:
+When setting one of those values, gPhoto2 has no other choice but to:

 1. Make a step (or a few) in the direction of the chosen value.
 2. Wait a bit for the camera to update the settings.